Brass threepence: Designs

 The initial obverse, depicting King Edward VIII, was by Thomas Humphrey Paget, a sculptor who had impressed the king (then Prince of Wales) a year earlier with Edward's effigy on a medal for the Master Mariners' Company, of which Edward was president.
 By the time of King Edward's abdication in December 1936, many of the reverse designs for the new coinage were well advanced, and Paget was able to complete a new effigy of the new king, George VI.
-Edward had demanded that he face left on his coinage, as had his father and predecessor, George V, in violation of the usual custom that successive British monarchs face in opposite directions on their coinages.
+Edward had demanded that he face left on his coinage, as had his father and predecessor, George V, breaking with the usual custom that successive British monarchs face in opposite directions on their coinages.
 George VI also faces left, preserving the custom, and making it seem that Edward would have faced right, had his coinage been issued for circulation.

 Selected for the reverse of the brass threepence was a design by Frances Madge Kitchener, niece of the First World War general.
 She was one of the first woman artists to come to the attention of the Royal Mint, through the competition to design a medal for the 1924 British Empire Exhibition.
 Her design was originally considered for the silver threepence.
 Kitchener's design was submitted in June 1936–the coinage was being redesigned for issues bearing the head of King Edward–and bore a thrift plant.
 She was asked to rework the design to make the plants appear less delicate, and the Royal Mint had doubts a design originally intended for a small silver coin would work well for a thick brass one.